Introducing web-scale /monitor - always-on search that pings your agent the moment something comes online. Read the docs →

 Anthropic has since shipped a newer tool version (web_search_20260209) with dynamic filtering.
 Instead of pulling full HTML into context, Claude runs code to filter results before they land in the context window, keeping only relevant content.
 It requires the code execution tool to be enabled and reduces token consumption — but it doesn't change the fundamental billing model.
 Results still count as input tokens on every subsequent turn.

-If any one of those is a dealbreaker, here are the five tools I tested, ordered by relevance to most agent builds.
+If any one of those is a dealbreaker, here are the four tools I tested, ordered by relevance to most agent builds.
 Firecrawl is first because it's where most teams should start.

 1. Firecrawl: search full-page content in one call